ehmatthes/pcc/updates.md

 [Chapter 18](chapter_18/README.html#updates)
 ---

 Django 2.0 was released recently, and there are a few changes that affect the Learning Log project.
 There's a small change to how foreign keys are defined, URLs are specified in a cleaner way, and an import path changed.
-You also have the option of using Django 1.11 if you'd rather not deal with these updates.
+You also have the option of using Django 1.11 if you'd like.

 [Chapter 19](chapter_19/README.html)
 ---